 In the United States, a significant portion of sales to the vehicle service and repair sector is conducted through Snap-on's mobile franchise van channel.
 Snapon's franchisees primarily serve vehicle repair technicians and vehicle service shop owners, generally providing weekly contact at the customer's place of business.
-Franchisees' sales are concentrated in hand and power tools, tool storage products and shop equipment, and diagnostic and repair information products, which can easily be transported in a van and demonstrated during a brief sales call.
+Franchisees' sales are concentrated in hand and power tools, tool storage products, shop equipment, and diagnostic and repair information products, which can easily be transported in a van and demonstrated during a brief sales call.
 Franchisees purchase Snap-on's products at a discount from suggested list prices and resell them at prices established by the franchisee.
-U.S. franchisees are provided a list of places of business that serves as the basis of the franchisee's sales route.
+U.S. franchisees are provided a list of calls that serves as the basis of the franchisee's sales route.

 Snap-on also provides certain franchisees the opportunity to add vans to their franchise or to add a limited number of additional franchises.
 Snap-on charges nominal initial and ongoing monthly franchise fees.
-Since 1991, written franchise agreements have been entered into with all new U.S. franchisees and most pre-1991 independent franchisees.
-As of 2013 year end there were 3,237 vans operated by U.S. franchisees as compared with 3,209 vans as of 2012 year end.
+Since 1991, written franchise agreements have been entered into with all new U.S. franchisees.

 Snap-on previously offered an option termed the "Gateway Franchise Program" to certain potential U.S. franchisees, including those that did not meet the standard franchise qualification requirements.
 Gateway Franchise Program participants had less upfront investment and were provided an initial base level of consigned inventory from Snap-on to assist them in gaining experience and building equity toward the future purchase of a standard franchise.
-Snap-on ceased offering new Gateway franchises in February 2013; all current Gateway franchises will either convert to a standard franchise or terminate their franchise by the end of February 2015.
-As of 2013 year end, approximately 80 of Snap-on's vans operated by U.S. franchisees were Gateway Franchise Program franchisees.
+Snap-on ceased offering new Gateway franchises in February 2013 and anticipates not having any remaining Gateway franchises by the end of February 2015.
+As of 2014 year end, five of Snap-on's U.S. franchised routes were operated as Gateway franchises.